“Gender Equality Today for a sustainable tomorrow,” reads the theme for International Women’s Day 2022 by UN Women.

 Women of colour are far more likely than White women to experience disrespectful and “othering” microaggressions, which reinforce harmful stereotypes.
 They are twice as likely to feel burned out, and are three times as likely to say they have struggled to concentrate at work as a result of stress.

 Moreover the allyship gap still persists.
 Despite the fact that more than three-quarters of White employees consider themselves allies to women of colour at work, less than half engage in basic allyship actions such as speaking out against bias or advocating for new opportunities for women of colour.

-Laura Morgan Roberts professor of practice at the University of Virginia’s Darden School of Business, and CEO and Founder pf The Alignment Quest Enterprise, LLC recommends a three-part framework where senior leadership and HR can challenge the bias and engage in an open-minded way:
+Laura Morgan Roberts professor of practice at the University of Virginia’s Darden School of Business, and CEO and Founder pf The Alignment Quest Enterprise, LLC recommends a three-part framework where senior leadership and HR can eliminate the bias and engage in an open-minded way:

 After acknowledging the harm that has been done and addressing the inequity that is present, the next step is to affirm one’s right to personhood and humanity.
-Affirmation has to be signalled and communicated in the ways employees talk to and interact with one another.
+Affirmation has to be signalled and communicated in the ways employees communicate to and interact with one another.
 It is important in the way one listens and engages with these conversations.

-After gathering the data and listening to the stories, come up with the agenda that speaks to your roll in the broader society.
+After gathering the data and listening to the stories, come up with the agenda that speaks to your role in the broader society.
 How are you going to change your talent management practices so that they are not subjected to racial bias and stereotyping?

 3. Pay Disparity #BreaktheBias